Inkdrop lets you write in GitHub-flavored Markdown with inline code syntax highlightings.

 Learn how to create a theme

-Inkdrop provides Atom-inspired plugin system.
-Plugins add new functionality or provide new look to Inkdrop.
+Inkdrop provides an Atom-inspired plugin system.
+Plugins add new functionality or provide a new look to Inkdrop.
 You can activate or deactivate them at any time.

 Data Access API is a RESTful API compatible with CouchDB.
-That means, there're already tons of libraries for CouchDB and you can choose from them in your favorite language to create your own client app.
+That means there are already tons of libraries for CouchDB which you can choose from in your favorite language to create your own client app.

-The Inkdrop client app is built on top of a PouchDB for storing data in local and syncing with the remote database.
+The Inkdrop client app is built on top of a PouchDB for storing data locally and syncing with the remote database.
 So it’s easy to write scripts to integrate Inkdrop notes with other tools you use.

 Inkdrop uses industry standard encryption to protect your data in transit.
 This is commonly referred to as transport layer security (“TLS”) or secure socket layer (“SSL”) technology.